Placement Years 2026/27: The Complete Guide

 What placement students actually earn

 The highest-paying placement sector.
-Google, Amazon, Microsoft, and large UK tech firms pay £28,000–£38,000.
+Google, Amazon, Microsoft and large UK tech firms pay £28,000 to £38,000.
 Startups typically pay less but may offer more responsibility.
 Most roles are London or hybrid.

 Highest salaries in the market.
-Bulge-bracket banks (Goldman Sachs, JPMorgan, Morgan Stanley) pay £30,000–£40,000+ annualised.
-Extremely competitive to secure and demanding once in — but the return offer rate is high.
+Bulge-bracket banks (Goldman Sachs, JPMorgan, Morgan Stanley) pay £30,000 to £40,000 and above annualised.
+Extremely competitive to secure and demanding, but the return offer rate is high.

-Rolls-Royce, BAE Systems, Dyson, Airbus, and Jaguar Land Rover are major placement employers.
+Rolls-Royce, BAE Systems, Dyson, Airbus and Jaguar Land Rover are major placement employers.
 Often include structured training programmes.
-Placements commonly based outside major cities — accommodation cost of living may be lower.
+Placements commonly based outside major cities, so cost of living may be lower.

 Big Four (Deloitte, PwC, EY, KPMG) and large consulting firms run established placement programmes.
 Client-facing work from early on.
 High return offer rates for those who perform well.

-GSK, AstraZeneca, Pfizer, and Johnson & Johnson are the major placement employers.
+GSK, AstraZeneca, Pfizer and Johnson and Johnson are major placement employers.
 Lab-based and commercial roles available.
 Highly structured programmes with strong graduate pipeline.

-Unilever, P&G, L'Oréal, and major agencies run marketing placements.
-Generally lower salaries than finance/tech but competitive for commercial roles.
-Central London locations mean living costs absorb more of the salary.
+Unilever, P&G, L'Oreal and major agencies run marketing placements.
+Generally lower salaries than finance or tech but competitive for commercial roles.

 Highly variable.
-Smaller companies often offer more breadth and responsibility — you might handle work that would be siloed at a large corporate.
-Require more initiative to find, but competition is much lower and the experience can be more formative.
+Smaller companies often offer more breadth and responsibility: you might handle work that would be siloed at a large corporate.
+Competition is much lower and the experience can be more formative.

 Student finance during your placement year

-You remain a registered student during your placement year, which means you're still entitled to student finance — but at a reduced rate.
-Your tuition fee loan is also significantly reduced, because most universities charge a lower "placement year fee" rather than the full annual tuition.
+You remain a registered student during your placement year, which means you are still entitled to student finance at a reduced rate.
+Your tuition fee loan is also significantly reduced because most universities charge a lower placement year fee rather than the full annual tuition.

 Tax on your placement salary

 You are a full employee during your placement year and will be taxed through PAYE in the same way as any other worker.
-The Personal Allowance is £12,570 per tax year — you'll pay 20% income tax on earnings above this.
-At a £22,000 salary, that's roughly £1,886 in income tax and around £1,068 in National Insurance for the year.
-Make sure your tax code is correct (it should be 1257L) — placement students on their first job sometimes get placed on emergency codes.
+The Personal Allowance is £12,570 per tax year: you will pay 20% income tax on earnings above this.
+At a £22,000 salary, that is roughly £1,886 in income tax and around £1,068 in National Insurance for the year.
+Make sure your tax code is correct (it should be 1257L): placement students on their first job sometimes get placed on emergency codes.
 Check your first payslip and contact HMRC if it looks wrong.

 How a placement year affects your degree

-The administrative and academic implications of a placement year vary by university and course, and it's worth understanding them clearly before you commit — not after you've accepted an offer.
+The administrative and academic implications of a placement year vary by university and course.
+It is worth understanding them clearly before you commit, not after you have accepted an offer.

 Assessment and grading

-The most common model across UK universities is that the placement year is assessed separately — usually resulting in a pass, merit, or distinction recorded on your degree transcript — but does not count towards your final degree classification.
-Your 2:1 or First is determined by your final year (and sometimes second year) grades alone, as if the placement year hadn't happened.
+The most common model across UK universities is that the placement year is assessed separately: usually resulting in a pass, merit or distinction recorded on your degree transcript, but not counting towards your final degree classification.
+Your 2:1 or First is determined by your final year (and sometimes second year) grades alone, as if the placement year had not happened.

-A minority of universities and courses weight the placement year grade within the final classification — typically at 10–20%.
-Some require a placement portfolio, reflective report, or presentation in addition to the employer's assessment.
-Check your course handbook and speak to your placement office early so you know exactly what's required and when.
+A minority of universities and courses weight the placement year grade within the final classification, typically at 10 to 20%.
+Some require a placement portfolio, reflective report or presentation.
+Check your course handbook and speak to your placement office early so you know exactly what is required and when.

 Why placement students get better final year grades

-The evidence for placement students outperforming non-placement peers in their final year is robust and consistent, and it's worth understanding why — because it helps you make the most of the year rather than just citing the statistic.
+The evidence for placement students outperforming non-placement peers in their final year is robust and consistent.
+Understanding why helps you make the most of the year.

 The first few weeks of a placement are genuinely different from anything most students have experienced before.
 Understanding the transition helps you navigate it without misinterpreting normal adjustment as failure.